moonr-app/crypto-signal-trading-bot/readme.md

 and enter your details to get regular updates as we get ready to launch.

 ## What Exactly is this project?
 This bot was inspired by [this](https://github.com/CyberPunkMetalHead/gateio-crypto-trading-bot-binance-announcements-new-coins) python project.
-However, this is a pure Go implementation written from the ground up and with some extra features.
+However, this is a pure go implementation written from the ground up and with some extra features.

 Once deployed, this bot scrapes Coinbase's API and Binance's coin announcement blog on a specified interval to look for newly listed coins.